 Find here updates on the latest resources available for you during this period, as well as a compilation of specific articles and videos for your wellness education.

 Being a welcoming and effective support may be challenging and overwhelming.
 The way you address or express interest and concern is just as important as your intention in supporting a student’s well-being.
 Take a look at this quick list of tips.

 Columbia Counseling & Psychological Services has a counselor on-call 24/7 for mental health support.
 Call: 212-854-2878

 Crisis management, confidential counseling, advocacy, prevention, outreach focused on interpersonal violence and harassment, 24/7 on-call support available to students.

 You may also contact the Title IX Coordinator at Teachers College for guidance on how to manage issues/incidents as needed.

 If not in an emergency, but still concerned about a student, here's some guidance on how to approach the situation.
-You may also fill out the Referral Form to connect with the Student Support Services Team regarding a student mental health concern.
+You may also fill out the Referral Form to connect with our team regarding a student concern.

 Not knowing how to build an online class?
 Wanting to learn more about the available tools?
 Needing some support to enhance digital learning?